Dr. Nan Boss, DVM

 Throughout her career, Dr. Boss has maintained a strong focus on customer service and excellence in patient care.
 Always willing to go the extra mile for her patients, she’ll consult with a specialist or research difficult cases and likes to do second opinion consultations, work up challenging medical cases and tackle new surgical techniques.
 She works very hard to continuously improve the quality of care delivered to both clients and patients in the hospital.

-Dr. Boss also enjoys gardening both at home and at the practice, working on her retirement property near Baraboo and spending time with her dog Izzie, a beagle mix.
+Dr. Boss also enjoys gardening both at home and at the practice, working on her retirement property near Baraboo and spending time with her dog, Shea.
 She and her husband, Bob, also have three cats.